Monsalves/ParkNow-UXD/README.md

 - **Schedules and Prices**: Enhanced functionality to display reservation prices and define schedules.
 Users can now switch between registered cards during payment.

-- **Favorites Organization**: Optimized the "Favorites" section by enabling custom groups to reduce visual clutter and improve organization.

 - **Icon Redesign**: Redesigned the icon and updated the section name to "Saved" to maintain aesthetic consistency throughout the application.

+- **Saved Organization**: Optimized the "Saved" section by enabling custom groups to reduce visual clutter and improve organization.

 - **Navbar Adjustment**: Reorganized the navbar, reducing it to three main options and centering the map as the primary screen for users.